plating, anodizing, & finishing Q&As since 1989

 The process takes about 1/2 hour per chair but lasts about 6 months before they have to have a touched up again.
 The good news is that the touch up process only takes about 10 minutes.

-Robert Hoebel- San Jose, California, USA
+- San Jose, California, USA

 Thanks,

-Pamela Van Duyne- Wilmington, Illinois
+Pamela Van Duyne

 2003

-A plating shop will probably encounter no particular technical difficulty in stripping this tubing, repolishing it, and replating it -- many plating shops would be happy to do it for you.
+A plating shop will probably encounter no particular technical difficulty in stripping this tubing, re-polishing it, and re-plating it -- many plating shops would be happy to do it for you.
 Just pick a plating shop from our Jobshops Directory here, or your yellow pages, and find one that offers nickel-chrome plating to the public.

-The issue is that it is quite labor intensive and will probably cost significantly more than you would like to pay.
+The issue is that it is very labor intensive and will probably cost significantly more than you would like to pay.
 When the dinette set was manufactured, hundreds of identical tubes were polished and plated simultaneously on automatic machinery, so the labor cost was divided over hundreds of parts.
 When you need one set done, and it takes a craftsman the better part of a day, you can't expect him to work for less than what a plumber or mechanic would charge for their time.
-In other words it's probably going to cost a few hundred dollars, and most people aren't interested unless the item has genuine sentimental value or replacements are unavailable.
+In other words it's probably going to cost several hundred dollars, and most people aren't interested unless the item has genuine sentimental value or replacements are unavailable.

 Our Introduction to Chrome Plating will help you appreciate what it's about (and why it's costly).